 (1) The Bishop, his Deputy and the Deans together constitute the Ecclesiastical Council.

-(2) The Ecclesiastical Council is convened for regular consultations under the chairmanship of the Bishop or his Deputy.
+(2) The Ecclesiastical Council is convened for regular consultations under the chairship of the Bishop or his Deputy.

 Section 68 Responsibilities of Ecclesiastical Council

 (1) The Ecclesiastical Council deals with questions of life and doctrine of the Church as well as with personnel matters and must give its opinion on all matters concerning the Confession and the Laws and Regulations of the Church before these are submitted to Church Council or Church Synod for decision.